 Using data to outperform peers

 The goal of any analytics model is to build variables that provide decision makers and influencers who are involved in the process with insights into its own processes and cycles of working.
-Optimisation models or simulation can then be used to improve the accuracy of the predictions to data in the closed loop.
+Optimisation models or simulation can then be used to improve the accuracy of the predictions to data.

 In a bidding context, we can use predictions to provide scores in rank order of likely future performance eg. the likelihood of a bid progressing to next stage; or its success or failure; and the likely profit margin of the contract which can ultimately determine a bid/no bid decision, flag important risk indicators and determine the ultimate success or failure of a contract if poorly managed.

-Other important implications for a closed loop system in the future will be recommendation engines that use machine learning to enable suppliers to search appropriate bidders and vice versa.
+Other important implications for data modelling in future will be recommendation engines that use machine learning to enable suppliers to search appropriate bidders and vice versa.
 The technology would open up competition for procurement to discover unknown companies which are suitable for its tender, and conversely, connect bidders to new opportunities.

 For a mission critical function like bid management, modelling can drive decisions and actions in near real time.
 We need to use the technology to free up bid teams to make the most of their ability to strategise.